-Wells that have submitted an SWSP and started the process of changing an existing permitted/decreed use to a Non-Exempt use described in the participation contract can be conditionally accepted.
-Should the SWSP be denied during the ARP Year, the well can no longer be covered by the ARP and the owners will be notified.
+Wells that have submitted an SWSP and/or started the process of changing an existing permitted/decreed use to a Non-Exempt use described in the participation contract can be conditionally accepted.
+These wells cannot be operated until the SWSP and/or decree is finalized and approved.
+Should an SWSP become invalid during the ARP Year or the change of use in a court case be denied, the well can no longer be covered by the ARP and the owners will be notified.
 See attached contract well review table.

-Should any wells accepted as contract wells for this ARP approval have permitted and/or decreed limits that historical records indicate have been exceeded, they will only be accepted for groundwater withdrawals up to their respective limits.
-Owners of these wells will be notified of this conditional acceptance by separate correspondence.
+All wells accepted as contract wells for this ARP approval have permitted and/or decreed limits, and they will only be accepted for groundwater withdrawals up to those respective limits.
+If historical records indicate a pattern of exceedance of these limits in the past, owners of these wells may be notified by separate correspondence that their wells are being conditionally accepted, and that exceedance of the legal limits will not be covered under this ARP.
 The Subdistrict will be copied on all separate correspondence sent for these purposes.